 Table 4: Operational Guidelines - Modified Option (Pre-conversion) Initial Resource Allocation Priority Before the conversion date, fires occurring within Modified will receive priority for allocation of initial action forces after the protection of Critical and Full areas.
 Detection Detection coverage will be commensurate with fire conditions and availability of detection resources.
 Jurisdictional agencies may negotiate additional detection flights with protecting agencies.
-Initial Notification Requirements Immediately contact jurisdictional agencies whose lands may be impacted by the fire during the first two burning periods.
+Initial Notification Requirements Immediately contact the affected jurisdictional agency(ies).
+All jurisdictions that may be impacted by the fire within 48 hours should be notified as soon as possible.
 Initial action should not be delayed if contacts cannot be made.
 Default Initial Action (Standard Response) Mobilize resources to protect the area and/or sites and suppress the fire without compromising public or firefighter safety.
 Initial Action 1.
 Protect human life.
 Priorities 2.
 Protect qualifying sites and natural resources from damage by wildfire.
 3. Contain fires in order to limit short and long-term threats to values.
 Extended Action Actions beyond initial response should be assessed situationally by the protecting agency and the affected jurisdictional agencies.
 If the pre-designated response is no longer appropriate or has a low probability of success, a decision support process including situational assessment and risk analysis will be used to develop incident-specific objectives, requirements, and courses of action; and document the rationale behind them.
-Contact additional jurisdictional agencies if their lands become threatened.
+Assess fires periodically and contact additional jurisdictional agencies if their lands are potentially threatened.
 Resource Benefit Objectives May be appropriate, based on site-specific circumstances and time of season (e.g. pre- conversion Modified ignition that as of the conversion date has little potential to threaten values).
 The course of action will be documented with a decision analysis and support process.